 I was willing to have little rifts in our marriage until I could figure out how to get Bently to sleep longer.

 The truth is, he was enjoying his time outside and loving it.
+This pig wanted to be outside.

 CHILDREN IN DANGER